BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience.md

 </div>
 <br/>
 <br/>

-One thing I found through travel and learning languages, is that culture shock is less what about what's different and more about what's completely absent, in both directions.<br/><br/>
+<b>One thing I found through travel and learning languages, is that culture shock is less what about what's different and more about what's completely absent, in both directions.<b/><br/><br/>

 In the new culture, the things that were so obviously important, part of daily life, the north stars of your worldview, are not just less important - they're nonexistent.<br/><br/>